kng/satnogs_gr-satellites/README.md

 # satnogs_gr-satellites
-First try on combining gr-satellites with the satnogs-client and satnogs-flowgraphs
+First try on combining gr-satellites with the satnogs-client and satnogs-flowgraphs.<br>
+Now finally completely integrated in satnogs stable client.

 ## Theory of operation
-The main idea is to implement the UDP audio output in the satnogs_xxxx.grc to get the same data that goes to the OGG out into a running gr_satellites in UDP mode, thereby decoding the telemetry live and hopefully be able to submit to the satnogs observations.<br>
+The main idea is to extract the doppler corrected IQ stream in the satnogs_xxxx.grc to get the same data that goes to the demod and audio output into a running gr_satellites in UDP raw mode, thereby decoding the telemetry live and hopefully be able to submit to the satnogs observations and other data aggregators.<br>
-UDP data should be the same as GQRX produces and is supported directly with gr-satellites and some other programs<br>
-See this for more information on the UDP protocol and examples https://gqrx.dk/doc/streaming-audio-over-udp

 The pre-obs script launches gr-satellites in the background and it’s output is directed to /tmp/.satnogs/grsat_ID.log, grsat_ID.kss<br>
 It also creates a list of supported sats in the temp dir for faster access between runs.<br>
 The post-obs stops the gr_satellites and looks for kiss data, parses and creates the necessary files for upload via the satnogs-client.

-So in short, the path implemented: satnogs-flowgraphs -> udp audio (gqrx) -> decoder -> kiss -> kiss_satnogs for the binary extraction -> satnogs-client posting to the db.<br>
+So in short, the path implemented: satnogs-flowgraphs -> udp data -> demod -> kiss -> kiss_satnogs for the binary extraction -> satnogs-client posting to the db.<br>
-The newer version of the flowgraphs also has UDP IQ data on UDP_DUMP_PORT+1 (default 7356).

 ## Installation
 Make sure to investigate if files already exists, versions changed, you already have pre/post-scripts etc. I will not be responsible for any problems so be careful when following this guide!<br>